markdav-is/markdav-is/docs/index.md

 ![me](me-pixel-alpha.png)

+Welcome to my business card!
+I'm glad you're here! :tada:

+I'm obsessed with collaboration.
+The more folks on a project the better, and we all learn from each other to bring the awesome.

+If you want to connect, the best way is to chat me up in [The Slack](http://eugenetech.slack.com) or maybe use [The Switchboard](http://eugenetech.switchboardhq.com) or you can find me on social media via [Instagram](http://instagram.com/markedavis) or [Tumblr](https://markdav-is.tumblr.com/) or [Facebook](https://www.facebook.com/MarkTheDavis) or [Twitter](https://twitter.com/nohorse) so many ways to collaborate.

-My professional path follows two parallel tracks.
-On one hand, I’m an engineer.
+My professional path follows a few tracks.
+On one hand, I’m an software engineer.
 I’ve been doing full-stack development for over a decade and now I focus on cloud and mobile.
 On the other hand, I’m a people connector and enjoy providing leadership.
 Below are links to two resumes depending on what facets of mine you’d like to leverage.
-I also dabble in things like hackathons and IoT projects.
+I also dabble in things like [hackathons](http://openeugene.org) and [large scale art projects](http://king-pong.com)

-This page was last updated in the winter of 2018.
-I’m just wrapping up a year as the Developer Evangelist for [CBT Nuggets](http://cbtnuggets.com).
-I’m actively planning [Eugene’s first open-source conference](http://openeugene.org) while leading some projects for [Dark Matter](http://darkmatter.consulting) and managing a [coworking space](http://codechops.com).
-I put this page together to [link](http://markdav.is) with some new business cards.
+This page was last updated in the Summer of 2018.
+I’m currently on contrat with the [HP Developer Program Team](http://hp.io) and managing a [coworking space](http://codechops.com).
+I put this page together to [link](http://markdav.is) for my business cards.

 ### [Resume (leadership focus)](MED-Resume-2018-Open-Leader.pdf)